-All Canton Township facilities are closed to the public until April 14.
-All critical and emergency services continue to operate with full staffing.
+During the facility closures, all critical and emergency services continue to operate with full staffing.
 The closures do not affect any Police or Fire services, including 9-1-1.
 Collection of trash will continue as scheduled.

 Water bills can be paid by mail to P.O Box 87680, Canton Michigan, 48188; the drop box* located outside the main entrance to the Canton Administration Building, by phone IVR 833-697-1711, and online at www.canton-mi.org/979.
 However, late fees will not be assessed for March and April water bills as long as full payment is received by Friday, May 29. *Please do not place cash payments in the drop box.

 Canton’s Leadership Team continues to monitor the COVID-19 situation, and would like to remind residents about the importance of social distancing.
 We all need to work together and look out for each other’s health and safety.